-The Itafos name, names of products, services, taglines, and logos collectively create the Itafos identity.
+The Company's name, names of products, services, taglines, and logos collectively create the Company's identity.
 Before publicly using the Itafos name, product names, service names, taglines, or the Itafos logo, review the Company's Logo Guidelines on how names and logos can be used and presented (for example, the size of the Itafos logo and approved colors).
 Before using the product names, service names, taglines, or logos of third parties, confirm with the General Counsel.